paralax/awesome-cybersecurity-internships/README.md

 # Contributing

-When you contribute please submit a link for students to follow to the internship listing and a description.
+When you contribute a PR please submit a link for students to follow to the internship listing and a description:

+* Pick the right sections
+* Link to the specific role or an internship program page, don't ask students to hunt around your site
+* Try and list locations with roles